jacobkrantz/NeuralSum/README.md

 `>>> process_duc.py 2003`
 `>>> process_duc.py 2004`
 - `evaluate_on_duc.py`: evaluate the various scores of generated summaries against target summaries.
 Make sure that the global variable `DUC` is set either to `duc2003` or `duc2004` depending on which you want to use.

+#### Hyperparameter Sets
+Hyperparameter sets (Hparams) are objects containing all parameters except certain decoding params.
+All sets are found in `my_custom_hparams.py`.
+- `exp_6`: base parameters for the Transformer.
+Used in experiments 1-6.
+- `exp_7`: "big" parameters for a more complex Transformer.
+- `exp_11` - `exp_14`: based off of `exp_6` with attention parameter modifications.

+#### T2T Problems
+Problems define the data used and which metrics to be included for EVAL mode.
+- `summary_problem`: uses all but the last 10k pairs of the Gigaword dataset (3793957 articles).
+- `summary_problem_small`: uses the first 25% of Gigaword for training (950989 articles).

 ## Datasets
 All datasets are stored in a specific way in the ./data folder.
 You can ask the maintainers for access to this data.